 “The expansion of these highly relevant programs is a testament to our talented faculty, generous philanthropic investors, and an ever-growing base of supportive students, alumni and parents,” says Dr. Nido Qubein, HPU president.
 “These programs, revolving around an increased need for health care providers, will place HPU graduates in critical, professional roles throughout North Carolina and across the world.”

-The programs will prepare graduates to serve in health-related fields which are expected to grow by 39 percent over the next 7 years, according to the Bureau of Labor Statistics.
+The programs will prepare graduates to serve in health-related fields which are expected to grow by 38 percent by 2022, according to the Bureau of Labor Statistics.